DoWiD-wsn/asnx_analyses/energy_efficiency/README.md

 ### DC/DC Converter ###

 The efficiency of the used DC/DC converter (i.e., TPS63031DSKR) was measured using the `supply_voltage_sweep.py` example script of our [embedded testbench (ETB](https://github.com/DoWiD-wsn/embedded_testbench).
-During this analysis, the ASN(x) was put to active mode where it stayed idling in an endless loop.
+During this analysis, the ASN(x) was put to an active mode where it stayed idling in an endless loop.
 The resulting measurements of the current consumption at a decreasing supply voltage (from 3.5 down to 1.5 V) are available in `dcdc_idle-record.csv`.
 Reference measurements of the power consumption of a directly supplied ASN(x), by bypassing the DC/DC converter, are available in `dcdc_idle_ref.csv`.
-Both datasets contains the measurements in the format:
+Both datasets contain the measurements in the format:
 `voltage [dec] , voltage [V] , current [mA] , power [mW]` where the first voltage is the value written to the ETB's DC/DC converter used to control the ASN(x)' supply voltage.

 The datasets can be visualized using the provided Python3 script (`visualize_dataset.py`) with:
   `python3 visualize_dataset.py 1`
 An example plot of the provided dataset is available in `dcdc_idle-record-plot.svg`.

+### MCU Frequency ###

+Currently, the ASN(x) is clocked by a 4 MHz external quartz crystal.
+The clock frequency has, aside from the supply voltage, an impact on the dynamic power dissipation and, thus, the total energy consumption of the sensor node.
+To confirm the choice of the oscillator frequency, several experiments were conducted.
+In this context, a [Joulescope](https://www.joulescope.com/) was used for the measurements.
+The results and findings are collected in this directory.